 After a short season with the Norman Reeves Capri in 1976, Brian embarked in 1977 on a six-year relationship with Martin Thomas with a Renault 5.
 In 1978-79 the Browne & Day Capri gave him his last two victories in the British championship, both at Brands Hatch.
 He drove the Patrick Motorsport Rover in 1980-81-82 (harrying the Jaguars during a memorable drive in last year’s TT) but now his competition driving was winding down.

 Although this season he has been closely involved once more with Malcolm Gartlan and Ted Grace, running the Group A BMW of Frank Sytner, Brian had his first drive of the year in last Sunday’s Tourist Trophy.
 He and Sytner finished 10th, but all weekend Brian felt unwell, believing that he was suffering from a bout of ‘flu.
 His death has come as a terrible shock.

 It was often said that, in not coming to Europe until the age of 31, he had missed the boat as far as an International career was concerned.
 But Brian, confident of his immense ability, accepted this with a disarming frankness and not a trace of resentment.
 It is hard to accept that we will no longer be privileged with his comradeship and unfailing courtesy, his great enthusiasm and sense of humour.
 AUTOSPORT extends its deep sympathy to his widow, Jan, his daughters Karen and Tracy, and to his many friends and associates.

-Reproduced from the September 15, 1983 issue of Autosport.
+I have reproduced this from the September 15, 1983 issue of Autosport.
 Permission was requested in 2006.